Young Eagles (film)

 Young Eagles is a 1930 American pre-Code romantic drama film directed by William A. Wellman for Paramount Pictures.
 It stars Charles "Buddy" Rogers, Jean Arthur, and Paul Lukas.
 The story is based on the stories "The One Who Was Clever" and "Sky-High", written by American aviator and war hero Elliott White Springs.
 The film's hero is a "heroic combat aviator of the Lafayette Escadrille".

 Wellman, himself a former pilot in the Lafayette Flying Corps, for whom aviation was a passion, directed the film, the last of his "unofficial trilogy" that included Wings (1927) and The Legion of the Condemned (1928).
 The director had hoped that the film would prove as popular as his acclaimed World War I aviation drama Wings, which had won the first Academy Award for Best Picture in 1927.
 Wellman cast Buddy Rogers again as his lead in the new film, but Young Eagles proved to be not as successful.

 Plot

-Lieutenant Robert Banks (Buddy Rogers), a young American aviator in the Lafayette Escadrille, on leave in Paris, meets Mary Gordon (Jean Arthur), a young American living abroad.
+Lieutenant Robert Banks, a young American aviator in the Lafayette Escadrille, on leave in Paris, meets Mary Gordon, a young American living abroad.
 Their romance is cut short by his return to the front.
-In an air battle, Robert brings down and captures von Baden, nicknamed the "Grey Eagle" (Paul Lukas), and takes him to Allied headquarters in Paris, to obtain intelligence on German plans.
+In an air battle, Robert brings down and captures von Baden, nicknamed the "Grey Eagle", and takes him to Allied headquarters in Paris, to obtain intelligence on German plans.

 Mary, ostensibly a spy for the Germans, drugs Robert, who awakens to find that his uniform has been stolen by von Baden.
 Later, in another air conflict, von Baden is wounded, but shoots down Robert's aircraft.
 The German rescues him, however, and takes him to an Allied hospital, assuring him of Mary's love; his faith in her is restored when Robert learns that Mary is actually an American spy.